prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/2_functions/lessonplan.md

 If more arguments are still necessary, then they would be pushed directly onto the stack before the `call` instruction gets run.
-They can still be accessed within the function, but technically are *outside of the stack frame* of the function.
+They can still be accessed within the function, but technically are *outside of the stack pointer* of the function.
+They are still considered part of the stack frame, because the stack frame includes all variables passed into the function as well.
 (Note that in such a case, clean up steps are required after the function has ended.
 This would eat up a couple of instructions, and make the assembly code generally messier.)

 ### Returning a value